 Since you can’t Yelp your local police department with a complaint, it was, of course, videotaped from a neighbor’s phone, causing their boss (Don Johnson) to suspend them.
 He is worried the man he worked side by side with has lost his humanity.
 Ridgeman has a daughter who is being harassed daily on her way back from school, while his wife (The Walking Dead’s Laurie Holden) has multiple sclerosis, and the bills are piling up even with a steady paycheck.
 Lurasetti has his own issues, trying to get up the nerve and the scratch to give his long-time girlfriend an engagement ring.

 What’s the next logical step?
-Besides fighting the complaint with his local union rep, Ridgeman uses a tip from an informant to get wind of a robbery taking place, in the hopes of intercepting the loot after they steal it.
-After all, he didn’t commit the crime, he isn’t a peace officer anymore, not right now anyway; he is just collecting on a robbery he had nothing to do with and has “the skills and the right to acquire proper compensation.”
+Besides fighting the complaint with his local union rep, Ridgeman uses a tip from an informant to get wind of a robbery taking place in the hopes of intercepting the loot after they steal it.
+After all, he didn’t commit the crime.
+He isn’t a peace officer anymore, not right now anyway; he is just collecting on a robbery he had nothing to do with and has “the skills and the right to acquire proper compensation.”

 The difference is when you compare it to others of its ilk, it doesn’t sugarcoat a single moment of it and could care less how you feel about what unfolds in front of you.
-It is merely allowing you to see what types of people, actions, and results subsist in a world that is constantly trying to cover your eyes from the truth, which is remarkably honest.
-The experience of making it through a film that you simply can never predict what is going to happen next, which is so rare since most Hollywood films play out exactly how you expect, is a joy in itself.
+It merely allows you to see what types of people, actions, and results subsist in a world that is constantly trying to cover your eyes from the truth, which is remarkably honest.
+The experience of making it through a film that you can never predict what is going to happen next, which is so rare since most Hollywood films play out exactly how you expect, is a joy in itself.
 In a way, you might wear it as a badge of honor for finishing it.